 Le Mars, Iowa – Henry A. “Hank” Ahlers, 96, of Le Mars, Iowa passed away on Thursday, February 28, 2019 at Accura Health (Plymouth Manor Care Center) in Le Mars, Iowa.
 Mass of Christian Burial will take place at 10:30 a.m. on Monday, March 4, 2019 at All Saints Catholic Parish – St. Joseph Church in Le Mars, Iowa.
 Father Bruce Lawler will officiate.
 Burial will follow at Calvary Cemetery in Le Mars.
 Visitation will begin at 3:00 p.m. on Sunday, March, 3, 2019 at St. Joseph Church.
 There will be a Knights of Columbus Rosary at 5:00 p.m. with a Scriptural Prayer Service at 7:00 p.m.
 There will also be one hour of visitation at the church on Monday prior to Mass.

-To send flowers in memory of Henry Anthony "Hank" Ahlers, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Henry Anthony "Hank" Ahlers, please visit our Heartfelt Sympathies Store.

 Henry Anthony Ahlers was born on July 23, 1922 in Le Mars, Iowa, the son of Henry J. and Kathryn (Nuel) Ahlers.
 He grew up on the family farm in Stanton Township and graduated from St. Joseph’s School in Le Mars.
 He continued his education at Trinity College in Sioux City and Westmar College in Le Mars.
 His education was interrupted when he was drafted, and later, honorably discharged from the Army.